Have a book from Sweden to recommend? Use the submission form.

 Pettson and Findus

 Although not as internationally famous as Finland‘s Moomins or England‘s Peter Pan, Pettson and Findus enjoy notoriety throughout Europe’s under-12 population, thanks in part to the anthropomorphic antics of Findus the cat.
+The children’s series has enjoyed such success worldwide that it has been translated into no less than 55 languages.

 Long before there was Katniss Everdeen, Pippi was kicking butt from Sweden to the South Seas, teaching kids of all genders the meaning of self-empowerment and independence — while being delightfully quirky (and downright sassy).
 In 2002, the Norwegian Nobel Institute listed the novel as one of the “Top 100 Works of World Literature.”
 Go, redheads!